 PCC Foster Care Agency works under the umbrella of Phoenix Community Care.
 The management structure of the PCC Foster Care Agency is shown below.

 As of July 2017 PCC Foster care has five permanent members of staff: Pauline Hawkes, Tashia Brown, Rochelle Williams, Gena Areola and Al Coates.
-In addition we make use of suitable qualified and experienced sessional workers, as the need arises for specific pieces of work.
+In addition we have suitable qualified and experienced sessional workers.

 Pauline Hawkes – Registered Fostering Manager